Timeline of Early Christian Events

 381: Theodosius calls a council in Constantinople to affirm a modified Nicene Creed.
 150 bishops arrive from the east, plus Macedonian bishops whom the emperor wished to convert--but they refuse and leave the meeting.
 This council becomes remembered as the "Second Ecumenical Council of the Church."

 383: Theodosius requests a defense of the faith from all four major sects.
-After much prayer and consideration, he decides for the homoousian party.
+After much prayer and consideration, he decides on the homoousian party.
 This event ended the Arian controversy and constituted the final victory for the Nicene Creed.
-Arianism does not disappear, but is considered unorthodox and outside the faith of the church.
+Arianism does not disappear but is considered unorthodox and outside the faith of the church.

 (Source: Adapted from Decoding Nicea, a book by Paul F. Pavao, published by The Greatest Stories Ever Told, 2011)